 Would you agree that being a freelancer is a full-time job in itself?

-Think about it: you need to promote your services, update your portfolios, maintain your online presence and, on top of it all, schedule meetings with your clients.
+Think about it: you need to promote your services, update your portfolios, maintain your online presence, calculate your hourly rate, send proposals, and, on top of it all, schedule meetings with your clients.
 Aside from your main area of expertise, you got to take care of PR, social media, digital marketing, lead generation and event management.
 That's a lot of hats to wear, isn't it?

 In this article, we'll teach you how to get the most out of your meetings.
 Ready to boost your effectiveness as a freelancer?
 Let's begin!

 What comes to your mind when you think about meetings?

 You might be thinking about lengthy, unproductive gatherings, which are often a part of corporate jobs.
 If you swapped your 9-to-5 routine for the freelance life, these pointless meetings are the last thing you'd miss.

 As a freelancer, you're well aware that time is money.
 It's not some abstract company money anymore – it's the money that comes directly to you.
 You really don't want to spend your precious time on conversations that lead you nowhere.

 On the other hand, you can't avoid meetings entirely.
 Quite often, it's the only occasion you'll get to discuss the details with your clients.
 Most importantly, it's also a chance for you to sell your services as a freelancer!
 Business meetings come with a huge potential – the key is to know how to harness it.
 We're here to share our best tips with you!